tomhendra/courses/15-fem-professional/4-complete-intro-to-react-v5/README.md

 ### 2.2. createElement Arguments

-- The three parameters that `React.createElement` gets are:
+- The three parameters that `React.createElement` receives are:

 1. What kind of element we want: string or composite component (a component we create).
 2. All the attributes we want to give the component.